Technology

 We seek cost effective and reliable nanotechnology-based platforms (plasmonic, or fluorescence-based assays) that can-do early detection with a turnaround time of less than 1 hour.

-Based on our expertise in nanotechnology, and cancer cell targeting nanoparticles* (Please refer to the patents and publications of Dr. Selvan, Chief Scientist), “Nanosensors-integrated lateral flow assays” are being developed for the detection of low-level cancer biomarker in serum.
+Based on our expertise in nanotechnology, and cancer cell targeting nanoparticles, “Nanosensors-integrated lateral flow assays” are being developed for the detection of low-level cancer biomarker in serum.
 We believe our approach has a potential application in clinical analysis and diagnosis.

 Therapeutic Approaches to Treatment of Cancer